Columbia Engineering Internship Fund

 Currently registered Columbia Engineering undergraduate students who meet the following criteria are eligible to apply:

-- A rising sophomore, junior or senior undergraduate student in good standing with at least a 3.0 G.P.A.
+- A rising sophomore, junior or senior undergraduate student in good academic and disciplinary standing with at least a 3.0 G.P.A.

 - A recipient of Columbia grant-based financial aid.
 If you are unsure if you receive grant-based financial aid, please contact the Office of Undergraduate Financial Aid & Educational Financing.